We want to make you look good and make your clients happy.

 Our experienced, friendly, reliable Advisor support team is here to help.

 Q1: We’re concerned that the IRS Applicable Federal Rate is rising.
-Is there a way for us to lock in the current IRS Applicable Federal Rate now?
+Is there a way for clients to lock in the current IRS Applicable Federal Rate now?

 The IRS requires the loan parties meet or exceed the proper IRS Applicable Federal Rate in effect at the time the loan occurs.
 Since most state laws require the integration of the Family Loan documents into the Borrower’s real estate closing / settlement, families should use whatever AFR is in effect on the Borrower’s home / loan closing date.